 For A Free Initial Consultation

-You will receive an exceptional level of skill and expertise in pursuing your claim with our team.
-With over 28 years’ legal experience, we have a vast history of successful cases and a track record for maximising compensation for our clients.
+You will receive an exceptional level of skill and expertise in pursuing your claim with Smith Jones.
+With over 29 years’ legal experience, we have a vast history of successful cases and a track record for maximising compensation for our clients.

-Many clients ask us how much compensation they may be entitled to at the start of their claim.
+Many clients ask us how much compensation they may be entitled to at the start of the cycling accident claims process.
 Unfortunately, it is very difficult to give an accurate estimate without first seeing the medical evidence.
 Our experts will arrange any medical reports that are required and will then be in a better position to advise you in relation to the level of damages you may receive.